Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 Mission: Impossible III, as I mentioned above, felt like a compromise between the first two films.
 Helmed by another new director (reboot specialist J.J.
 Abrams), the film offers a mix of action sequences and espionage with a superb appearance from Philip Seymour Hoffman as villainous arms dealer Owen Davian.
 Trouble is, it also didn't set my world on fire - the moment Cruise uses the same rope-suspension trick seen in the first film (and this one, come to think of it), I lost all interest in the series.
 A shame because the fourth film Ghost Protocol really seemed to redefine the series which has been reaping positive reviews ever since.

-The more old-fashioned of you will doubtless prefer one of the many classic Bond films from the Roger Moore era such as For Your Eyes Only or The Spy Who Loved Me, both of which are a great blend of actual spying and action scenes but crucially, aren't as light-hearted as other Moore efforts.
+The more old-fashioned of you will doubtless prefer one of the many classic Bond films from the Roger Moore era such as For Your Eyes Only or The Spy Who Loved Me, both of which are a great blend of actual spying and action scenes but crucially, aren't quite as light-hearted as other Moore efforts.
 Personally, my favourite spy film ever is The Bourne Identity which isn't technically a spy film but has a terrific old-school vibe to it thanks to a snowy European setting, a distinct lack of CG and one of the best car chases you'll ever see.

 © 2018 Benjamin Cox